arcionlabs/arcion-docs/content/docs/sources/source-setup/Cassandra.md

 ## III.
 Set up Extractor Configuration

-For real-time replication, you must create a heartbeat table in the source Casandra.
+For real-time replication, you must create a heartbeat table in the source Cassandra.

 1. Create a heartbeat table in the catalog you are going to replicate with the following DDL:
    ```SQL